nicobrinkkemper/fiveymm/README.md

 docker compose up -d
 ```
 You can now visit [localhost:8080](http://localhost:8080)
 The first time can take a while, after that it should start quickly.
-To rebuild the website, run
+To rebuild the website from scratch, run
 ```
 docker compose up -d --build
 ```